ice-csic-astroexotic/ML-Poppyns/docs/index.md

   <em></em>
 </p>

-Neutron star population synthesis code for isolated pulsars developed as part of the ERC project MAGNESIA - The Magnetar Census.

 ## Overview

 Our population synthesis framework models the birth properties and evolution of the population of isolated Galactic